Boils

 • Having diabetes

-• Damage to the skin's protective barrier for any reason
+• Any damage to the skin's protective barrier

-Boils rarely cause complications.
-The most common complication is getting the infection into the bloodstream.
-In this case, sepsis is common.
-However, infection in the bloodstream can lead to infection deep in the body, such as endocarditis and osteomyelitis.
+Boils rarely cause complications, but the most common complication is the infection spreading into the bloodstream.
+This can lead to sepsis, which is a widespread infection.
+However, infections in the bloodstream can also cause deeper body infections like endocarditis and osteomyelitis.

 • Weak immune system